dolittle/Home/Documentation/issues.md

 The template is targetting bugs.
 For any bugs or problems, please follow the template.

 In Dolittle we use [Waffle](https://waffle.io) to manage our internal process of what to prioritize at any given point.
-We use its canban to pull work through and use it in general for planning our milestones.
+We use its kanban to pull work through and use it in general for planning our milestones.
 With this it becomes our living roadmap at the same time.

 ## Milestones